ZhongJunhong/learngit/learngit.md

 Create a GitHub repo.
 Here I create a repo named learngit for example.

-I have told that the local repo called `master` in Git before, and the GitHub remote repo we create here called `origin` in Git.
+I have told that the local repo called `master` in Git above, and the GitHub remote repo we create here called `origin` in Git, but it named `master` still on GitHub you can see.

 Set up the remote `origin` for the local repo.